Serg-Luka/Serg-Luka/README.md

   <img src="https://img.shields.io/badge/Email-0078D4?style=for-the-badge&logo=microsoft-outlook&logoColor=white" />
 </a><br>

-## 👨‍💻 Overview
-<p>I am committed to advancing my career in cybersecurity and am actively seeking a role as a <strong>Cybersecurity Analyst</strong>.
-I have developed skills in <strong>threat detection</strong>, <strong>incident response</strong>, and <strong>system security</strong>, all of which are demonstrated in my project portfolio.
-I am eager to apply my knowledge in real-world environments and continue to grow and evolve in the dynamic field of cybersecurity.</p><br>

 ## 💻 My TryHackMe Profile
 <p>Check out my progress and accomplishments on TryHackMe — ranked in the top 2%.</p>